 The primary method for accessing these remote tide water silvers is to charter an aircraft, and hope that your pilot can take you to the right spot.
-There are a number of established runs on short coastal rivers throughout PWS, but the key is to find one with an attached lake that is accessible by floatplane.
+There are a number of established runs on short coastal rivers for fishing throughout Prince William Sound, but the key is to find one with an attached lake that is accessible by floatplane.
 Once on the water, the day routinely begins with a portage of gear from the plane to the beach.
 Many of these small rivers can be blocked by sand bars until a large enough rainfall and/or a high tide connects them to the ocean.
 Anxious and aggressive, schools of salmon gather in the break waters just off shore.
 Keenly aware of their natal river, they wait for the sandbar to open its flows.
 On the big swells, salmon can be seen surfing the waves onto the sand and rolling down the beach back into the surf.
 Just beyond the break, large concentrations of fish roll among the foam and the kelp, their backs exposed in the sunlight and their sheer numbers revealed.

 Another method which proves equally effective to the fly rod is a conventional spinning outfit armed with a bladed spinner or even a bobber and eggs.
 These awaiting salmon are the antithesis of aggressive, and method or means seems secondary to simply getting something in their face to chew on.
 The strikes and runs are all that you’d expect from a fish taken in the salt water, and landing them in a breaking wave onto the beach is surreal.